FyodorovAI/.github/profile/README.md

 If you're interested in this project please [star this GitHub repo](https://github.com/FyodorovAI/Gagarin).

 # Fyodorov AI Suite
 Fyodorov AI is a suite of Open Source tools for creating agents or chatbots.
-It allows you to create agents or chatbots.
 It allows you to own your agents and control them end to end without relying on a specific provider or any closed source technologies.
-It is designed to use modern DevOps principles to simplify deployment
+It is designed to use modern DevOps principles to simplify deployment.

 If you just want to be notified when new functionality is added, you can follow the project on [Twitter](https://twitter.com/FyodorovAISuite).